 There are three health insurance types.
 You may encounter them when you browse through the marketplace:

 - Health Maintenance Organization (HMO): An HMO has a network of doctors and medical providers it covers.
-Care within the provider network is cheaper than out-of-network, with out-of-network care not covered except in emergency cases.
+Care within the provider network is cheaper than out-of-network, with out-of-network care not covered except in emergencies.
 Specialist visits require a referral from your primary care provider (PCP).